 To edit a loop policy, use one of the following methods:

 - From the list panel, select a loop policy.
 Then, from the view bar, select Edit.

 - From the list panel, double-click on a loop policy.

-A Loop Policy can contain filler schedules, which can be used to fill up unbooked space in the loop.
-The Broadsign Player will use these filler schedules if a filler transformation strategy is used. (see the Settings Section below).
-Loop Policy filler schedules can be added to a Loop Policy from the Fillers tab of the Loop Policy’s Schedules section in the properties dialog.
+A loop policy can contain filler schedules, which can be used to fill up unbooked space in the loop.
+Broadsign Control Player will use these filler schedules if a filler transformation strategy is used (see The Settings Section).
+Loop policy filler schedules can be added to a loop policy from the Fillers tab of the loop policy’s Schedules section in the properties dialog.

-If the content contained in filler schedules has a correct duration set, either by virtue of it being video content whose duration can be automatically detected, or in the case of Flash, Image and Web content, of having explicitly specified a duration in the Ad Copy’s Duration tab, then the filler strategy will attempt to optimally fill in the remaining time in the loop by using the content which best fits the duration.
+If the content contained in filler schedules has a correct duration set, either by virtue of it being video content whose duration can be automatically detected, or in the case of Web content, of having explicitly specified a duration in the ad copy’s Duration tab, then the filler strategy will try to optimally fill in the remaining time in the loop by using the content which best fits the duration.

 The Loop Transformation tab allows you to specify how playlists belonging to your Loop Policy will be transformed after they are generated.
-Below is a table that maps the transformation strategies with the topics discussed in the section on Playlist Generation.
+Below is a table that maps the transformation strategies with the topics discussed in Playlist Generation.